gwenlake/gwenflow/README.md

     return "Currency not found"

-tool_get_exchange_rate = Tool.from_function(get_exchange_rate)
+tool_get_exchange_rate = FunctionTool.from_function(get_exchange_rate)

 llm = ChatOpenAI(model="gpt-4o-mini")

 agent = Agent(
     name="AgentFX",
+    instructions=[
-    role="Get recent exchange rates data.",
-    instructions="Answer in one sentence and if there is a date, mention this date.", llm=llm,
+        "Your role is to get exchange rates data.", "Answer in one sentence and if there is a date, mention this date.", ],
+    llm=llm,
     tools=[tool_get_exchange_rate],
 )